gujyjean/discretecdAlgorithm/cran-comments.md

 Maintainer: 'Jiaying Gu <gujy.lola@gmail.com>'

-Possibly mis-spelled words in DESCRIPTION:
+Possibly mis-spelled words in DESCRIPTION: arxiv (10:59)
-  Fu (9:39)
-  Gu (9:35)
-  Zhou (9:46)
-  logit (8:24)
-  multi (8:18)
-  multinomial (7:75)

-Fu, Gu, Zhou are all last names of authors of the paper referenced in this package. logit, multi, and multinomial are all technical terms.
+arxiv is the name for preprints website.

 There was 1 note from travis-ci:
 * checking installed package size ...
-NOTE installed size is  9.4Mb sub-directories of 1Mb or more: libs   9.3Mb
+NOTE installed size is  9.6Mb sub-directories of 1Mb or more: libs   9.5Mb

 This package imports from RcppEigen, and RcppEigen has installed size 27.0MB.
 Therefore this package can be relatively big.